chitranshu234/E-com/README.md

 ## 📁 Project Structure

-This project uses a **monorepo** structure to keep the frontend and backend code in a single, organized repository.
+This project uses a **monorepo** to keep the frontend and backend code in a single, organized repository.